-You’ll find me energetically cheering on my fitness classes in Alameda, California, helping women around the country lose weight through my transformational programs, or snuggled up on the couch with my pup planning an epic weekend brunch.
+You’ll find me energetically cheering on my fitness classes online or in Alameda, California, helping women around the country lose weight through my transformational programs, or snuggled up on the couch with my pup planning an epic weekend brunch.

 You know that chubby kid picked last in gym class?
 That was me.
 Uncoordinated, unathletic, and unmotivated.
 When I found rowing, I learned the power of a coach and team to motivate me.

 Finally, I had a coach who taught me what to do and what to focus on to get ahead the fastest.
 And I had a community of like-minded teammates on the same path as me.

 ...but once I learned the system to achieving big, daunting goals, I saw that it was a possibility.
 It was all about daily habits, taking it one step at a time, and surrounding myself with women who challenged me.